 Lung Cancer Awareness Month is dedicated to educating the public about the prevalence of the disease in the United States, and providing resources on prevention, screening and treatment.

-According to the American Cancer Society (ACS), lung cancer will kill more than 140,000 people in 2019, making it by far the leading cause of cancer death among both men and women.
+According to the American Cancer Society (ACS), lung cancer is by far the leading cause of cancer death among both men and women.
 It is the second most common cancer in both men and women (not counting skin cancer).
 For men, prostate cancer is the only cancer more common, while in women breast cancer is more common.

 Smoking is the leading cause of lung cancer.
 The ACS reports 80% of lung cancer deaths are caused by smoking.1 However, non-smokers can also develop the disease.
 This could be caused by exposure to radon, secondhand smoke, air pollution, asbestos, diesel exhaust or other chemicals.